PDF version of this page

 A spending plan or budget can help keep these upcoming expenses at the top of your mind and ensure you plan for them every month and don’t forget.
 It involves figuring out a certain amount of money that you will require each month for each spending category in your life.
 It is easier to construct a spending plan monthly rather than annually since most utilities and installments are paid monthly.

-Follow the steps below to develop a simple spending plan.
+Follow these steps to develop a simple spending plan.
 Spreadsheet software can be helpful in developing this spending plan, as many include a template for this purpose.

 Once you set up your spending plan, here are some suggestions helping you stick to your budget and track your purchases.